docbobo/roon-extension-arcam/README.md

    * On Mac OS, you can use [homebrew](http://brew.sh) to install Node.js.
    * On Linux, you can use your distribution's package manager, but make sure it installs a recent Node.js.
 Otherwise just install from the above link.

-   The extension has been developed with Node v8.0.0.
+   The extension has been developed with Node v8.4.0.
 While it may work with older versions, it's not something that I've tested.

 1. Install Git from https://git-scm.com/downloads.
    * Following the instructions for the Operating System you are running.

-1. Download the Denon/Marantz AVR extension.
+1. Download the Arcam AVR extension.

-   * Go to the [roon-extension-denon](https://github.com/docbobo/roon-extension-denon) page on [GitHub](https://github.com).
+   * Go to the [roon-extension-arcam](https://github.com/docbobo/roon-extension-arcam) page on [GitHub](https://github.com).
    * Click the green 'Clone or Download' button and select 'Download ZIP'.

 1. Extract the zip file in a local folder.

 1. Change directory to the extension in the local folder:
     ```
-    cd <local_folder>/roon-extension-denon
+    cd <local_folder>/roon-extension-arcam
     ```
     *Replace `<local_folder>` with the local folder path.*